kellyjacksonio/weather-reader/README.md

 # Weather Reader

 Web application that uses the browser's geolocation API to determine your local weather with an exciting GIF background based on the time of day/current weather.
-Built with HTML, CSS, JS, jQuery, and the Dark Sky API.
+Built with Node.js, JS, jQuery, CSS, and the Dark Sky API.

 ## Installation and Setup Instructions